st0rmblessed/save-entities/README.txt

 The Save Entities (save_entities) module provides a simple way for users to save nodes and media in bulk using a form.
-Besides the ability of choosing which content types or media typesto save, the module also provides the option of saving only published content and to update thechanged date of the entities.
+Besides the ability of choosing which content types or media types to save, the module also provides the option of saving only published content and to update the changed date of the entities.

 REQUIREMENTS
 ------------